Questions for Treating Physician

 |NOTE: It's all right to get more then one opinion.
 Since acoustic neuromas are benign and slow growing (usually developing over several years), surgery should not be considered an emergency in most cases.
 Be cautious of anyone who tries to convince you to rush into surgery before you have taken the time to make an informed decision.

-If you have decided to have your acoustic neuroma surgically removed, you may wish to ask some of the following questions of a potential surgeon:
+If you have decided to have your acoustic neuroma surgically removed, you may wish to ask some of the following questions of your surgeons.
+Be sure that you are comfortable with the responses:

-- How many acoustic tumors have you removed this month/this year and/or what specific training in acoustic tumor surgery have you had?
+- How many acoustic tumors have you removed this month/this year and what specific training in acoustic tumor surgery have you had?

 - What is your total experience in operative cases of acoustic neuroma tumors over what period of time?

 - What microsurgical approach do you recommend for my tumor size, location, age, health and level of hearing?
-What approach do you routinely perform?
+How comfortable are you with each of the surgical approaches?

 - Do you electrically monitor the facial nerve during surgery?

-- Do you use the newer technique to preserve the facial nerve?
-In your experience, when leaving in small pieces of residual tumor on the brainstem or facial nerve, does tumor growth usually stop?
+- In your experience, when leaving in small pieces of residual tumor on the brainstem or facial nerve, does tumor growth usually stop?

-- For a tumor the size of mine, what have been your results with respect to facial nerve function, both temporary and permanent?
+- For a tumor the size and shape of mine, what have been your results with respect to facial nerve function, both temporary and permanent?

 - What is the likelihood that my remaining hearing will be preserved after this surgery?